 - What kind of outside support will you seek, individually or together?
-We recommend a safe, reliable, and fair Accountability Partner who can hold the alleged perpetrator to his necessary work and is also compassionate toward the victim.
+We recommend a safe, reliable, and fair accountability partner who can hold the abuser their necessary work and is also compassionate toward the victim.

 After a period of separation, many new questions are going to surface, most of them about “What next?”
-Embedded is these questions is a most fundamental one, “Should we reunite?”
+Embedded in these questions is a most fundamental one, “Should we reunite?”

-While neither the victim nor the alleged perpetrator may like to hear this, any reunion rests mainly on the shoulders of the perpetrator.
+While neither the victim nor the abuser may like to hear this, any reunion rests mainly on the shoulders of the abuser.
 Reunion depends on wanting help and getting the right help.
-And that wanting means that the perpetrator finally comes to a place of recognizing and taking responsibility for his abuse.
-He may have refused to admit to his destructive behavior or that he needs help.
-His friends may egg him on, escalating the abuse.
-He may dismiss the seriousness of his actions, belittling her for being “weak.”
+And that wanting means that the abuser finally comes to a place of recognizing and taking responsibility for the abuse.
+The abuser may have refused to admit to their destructive behavior or that they need help.
+Their friends may egg them on, escalating the abuse.
+The abuser might dismiss the seriousness of their actions, belittling the victim for being “weak.”
 Perhaps no one will intervene.
-He will not be contradicted in his positions.
-Until he can come to terms with the reality of what his partner has been suffering, reunion is unrealistic.
+The abuser will not be contradicted in their positions.
+Until they can come to terms with the reality of what their partner has been suffering, reunion is unrealistic.

-The victim does not carry the responsibility for the actions of her partner.
+The victim does not carry the responsibility for the actions of their partner.
 There is no excuse or supposed reason for abusing anyone, at any time, under any circumstances.
-As we have said in the pages, Abuse is NOT a mistake.
-It IS a choice.
-The victim will have her own work to do in terms of becoming free of fear, implementing strong boundaries, handling the guilt she may feel at separating, recovering from the degrading shame she has experienced, and coping with all the consequences of the primary trauma or Double Abuse® she has suffered, as well as the consequences of her decision to stay or go.
+As we have said in the pages, Abuse is NOT a mistake, It IS a choice.
+The victim will have their own work to do in terms of becoming free of fear, implementing strong boundaries, handling the guilt they may feel at separating, recovering from the degrading shame they have experienced, and coping with all the consequences of the primary trauma or Double Abuse® they have suffered, as well as the consequences of their decision to stay or go.

-The perpetrator has deep, consistent, and profound work to do in recognizing his long-held patriarchal belief systems, becoming accountable for the purposes he had for the abuse, learning how to treat a partner with equality and in mutually beneficial ways, repairing damage, making amends, and learning how to be emotionally present and responsible for his own internal life, mentally and psychologically, and its expression.
+The abuser has deep, consistent, and profound work to do in recognizing their long-held toxic patriarchal or faulty belief systems, becoming accountable for the purposes they had for the abuse, learning how to treat a partner with equality and in mutually beneficial ways, repairing damage, making amends, and learning how to be emotionally present and responsible for their own internal life, mentally and psychologically, and its expression.
 Without this work, any thought of reunion is fraught with potential danger.